CMSTrackerDPG/certifier/docs/deployment.rst

 	* Remaining Variables (added using :guilabel:`Add Value` button):

-	  - this is needed for OpenShift to be able to access the site:
+	  - Needed for OpenShift to be able to access the site:
 		::

 		   DJANGO_ALLOWED_HOSTS       <Host website you registered in step 12.a>